nestjs/docs.nestjs.com/content/recipes/terminus.md

 $ npm i --save @nestjs/axios
 ```

-No we can setup our `HealthController`:
+Now we can setup our `HealthController`:

 ```typescript
 @@filename(health.controller)